tim-schilling/deps/final/0018-technical-governance-6x.rst

 * Allowing governance changing DEPs during elections.

-  * Governance changing DEPs require an approval from the Board.
+  * Governance changing DEPs require an approval from the DSF Board.
 This limitation appears to only limit productive functions of the Steering Council.
-If an outgoing Steering Council attempts to enact undesirable changes at the end of their term, the Board exists as the check.
+If an outgoing Steering Council attempts to enact undesirable changes at the end of their term, the DSF Board exists as the check.
 This allows the Steering Council to make changes that are productive during this time.
 A common governance change has been to revisit voting requirements.
 This usually